rust-lang/blog.rust-lang.org/posts/inside-rust/2023-04-12-trademark-policy-draft-feedback.md

----
-layout: post
++++
+layout = "post"
-title: "A note on the Trademark Policy Draft"
-author: Ryan Levick, Jane Losare-Lusby, Tyler Mandry, Mark Rousskov, Josh Stone, and Josh Triplett
+title = "A note on the Trademark Policy Draft" author = "Ryan Levick, Jane Losare-Lusby, Tyler Mandry, Mark Rousskov, Josh Stone, and Josh Triplett"
----
++++

 # A note on the Trademark Policy Draft